Kennethnovikov100/notes/README.md

 8. Don' t be afraid to ask for help or advice from colleagues or online communities.
 9. Practice continuous learning and improvement by attending workshops, reading blogs, or taking online courses.
  10. Most importantly, remember to take breaks and give yourself time to recharge and refocus.

+# 2023-12-08
+- Today's programming wisdom is to prioritize tasks, plan ahead, and stay organized.
+This will help you to be more efficient and productive in your coding endeavors.

+First, prioritize your tasks.
+When you're working on a project, it' s important to determine which tasks are most critical to the success of the project.
+By focusing on these tasks first, you can ensure that your code is of high quality and meets the requirements of your project goals.
+You can use a task management tool, such as Trello or Asana, to keep track of tasks and their priorities.